 DNA extraction of soil material from each composite sample (5) for each crop management strategy, was performed by using DNeasy PowerSoil Pro kit (Qiagen), according to the manufacturer's instructions.
 Gene copy numbers of 16S rRNA (total bacteria), ITS1 rRNA (total fungi), ammonium oxidizing bacteria (amoA gene of AOB) and archaea (amoA gene of AOA) were quantified by quantitative real time PCR (qPCR) of each DNA extract (15 for conventional and 15 for ecological managed vineyards).
-The analyses were carried out using Brilliant II SYBR @Green gPCR Master Mix (Agilent) in a Real Time PCR System MX3000-P (Stratagene, La Jolla, CA) as described elsewhere (Prenafeta-Boldú et al., 2012; Pelissari et al., 2018).
+The analyses were carried out using Brilliant II SYBR ®Green gPCR Master Mix (Agilent) in a Real Time PCR System MX3000-P (Stratagene, La Jolla, CA) as described elsewhere (Prenafeta-Boldú et al., 2012; Pelissari et al., 2018).
 For the standard curve of each target gene, it was designed five gBlocks® Gene Fragments (IDT, Integrated DNA Technologies).
-Ten-fold serial dilutions from synthetic genes were subjected to qPCR assays in duplicate showing a linear range between 101 and 108 gene copy numbers per reaction to generate standard curves. qPCR reactions fitted quality standards: efficiencies were between 90% and 110% and R2 above 0.985.
+Ten-fold serial dilutions from synthetic genes were subjected to qPCR assays in duplicate showing a linear range between 10 and 10 gene copy numbers per reaction to generate standard curves. qPCR reactions fitted quality standards: efficiencies were between 90% and 110% and R above 0.985.
 All results were processed by MxProTM QPCR Software (Stratagene, La Jolla, CA) and were treated statistically.
-Results of total bacterial population (16S rRNA genes), ammonia oxidizing prokaryotes (amoA_AOB and amoA_AOA genes of ammonia oxidizing bacteria and archaea, respectively) and fungal population (ITS1 rRNA genes) are shown in Figure 8.
+Results of total bacterial population (16S rRNA genes), ammonia oxidizing prokaryotes (amoA\AOB and amoA\AOA genes of ammonia oxidizing bacteria and archaea, respectively) and fungal population (ITS1 rRNA genes) are shown in Figure 8.

-Both vineyards present similar abundance of total bacterial populations (108-109 16S rRNA gene copy numbers/g sample), but in general Espolla shows less total quantity.
-The higher microbial population was observed in Llívia P management.
-However, Espolla presents a highest ratio of fungal/bacteria population in all samples respect Llívia (38%) (Figure 9).
-Ammonia oxidizing prokaryotes are present in all samples of both sites.
+Both vineyards present a similar abundance of total bacterial populations (10-10 16S rRNA gene copy numbers/g sample), but in general, Espolla shows less total abundance (Figure 8).
+The highest microbial populations were observed in Llívia P management, being significantly higher in both years, 2020 and 2023, than the other treatments.
+The fungi population doesn't show significant differences among treatments.
+However, only in 2020, Espolla presents a higher ratio of fungi/bacteria population in all samples respect to Llívia (38%), even being not significantly different (Figure 9).
+Ammonia oxidizing prokaryotes (analysed only in 2020 samples) are present in all samples of both sites.
 Nonetheless, AOB populations are greater than AOA population.
 High nitrate levels are concomitant with the highest AOB/Bac ratio: Espolla NC and Llívia NV.
-This fact could be explained due to the activity of nitrite oxidizing bacteria (NOB) which on depends on simultaneous AOB activity.
+This fact could be explained due to the activity of nitrite oxidizing bacteria (NOB) which depends on simultaneous AOB activity.
+Interestingly, a high increase of the ratio of fungi/bacteria was observed in 2023 in Llivia, reaching ratios of 32% in NV (9% in 2020) and 65% in VNV (3% in 2020), even above than observed in well stablished covers in Espolla in 2023 (34% in 20201 and 41% in 2020).
+In addiitona a higher bacterial and fungal biomass was depicted in Llivia 2023 (values above 10 gene copies · g-1 both in bacterial and fungal populations) than in Espolla (values in the range of 10 gene copies · g-1 for bacteria and $10^8$ gene copies $\cdot g^{-1}$ for fungal populations)